Archive for category Assembly Conversations

 Assembly Conversations: Legislative Wrapup

-Posted by Connie Stevens in Assembly Conversations on March 14, 2012
+Posted by Virginia Public Radio in Assembly Conversations on March 14, 2012

 It’s been a contentious legislative session at the Virginia General Assembly this year.
 On this edition of Assembly Conversations, a roundtable discussion with journalists who’ve been covering the session.
 Anita Kumar of the Washington Post and Chelyen Davis of the Fredericksburg Freelance Star join host Bob Gibson.